rehmanali1994/rehmanali1994.github.io/_projects/sound-speed-estimation.md

     Example of Liver Imaging in Rats with Average and Local Sound Speed Estimates.
 </div>

 The figure above illustrates an example in which the estimated sound speed in the liver is compared with measurements obtained from excised tissue {% cite Ali2021LayeredMedia Telichko2022RatStudy %}.
 In the first obese Zucker rat, corresponding to a lower steatosis grade (Steatosis Grade 1), the local sound speed was estimated as 1562.8 m/s, compared with 1557 m/s measured from the excised liver.
 In the second rat, with a higher steatosis grade (Steatosis Grade 3), the estimated local sound speed was 1522.4 m/s compared with 1511 m/s ex vivo.
-These measurements demonstrated that pulse-echo ultrasound could recover meaningful quantitative differences in liver sound speed in vivo.
-More broadly, this work showed that sound-speed estimation could move beyond being merely an image-quality correction and become a potential source of tissue-specific quantitative information.
+These measurements demonstrate that pulse-echo ultrasound could recover meaningful quantitative differences in liver sound speed in vivo.

 ### Generalizing Beyond Layered Media